 Deck of Cards, Gowanus Canal.
 Anyone for a game of Go Fish?

 Concrete Pilings, East River.
-Artist Rick Caruso says, of a housing complex built on Manhattan’s East Side: “The other weird aspect of Waterside is that it’s built on a platform jutting into the East river which is supported by—I think—hundreds of concrete pilings and they actually have a team of full time divers that dive everyday to check and fortify the pilings.”
+Discussing a housing complex built on Manhattan’s East Side, artist Rick Caruso says: “The other weird aspect of Waterside is that it’s built on a platform jutting into the East river which is supported by—I think—hundreds of concrete pilings and they actually have a team of full time divers that dive everyday to check and fortify the pilings.”

 Mussel Shells, New Dorp Beach.
 The stuff of poetry–blue-black shells, alone or in piles.

 Pants, New Dorp Beach.
-There are so many ways one could lose a pair of pants at the beach.
+There are so many ways you could lose a pair of pants at the beach.
 How did these get here?

 Shoes, Dead Horse Bay.
 Maybe all shoes look old when they’ve been worn down by the sea, but the ones that wash up on DHB seem especially ghostly.
 See a photo here.